nurliman/base85/README.md

 ## Description

-`@nurliman/base85` is a Base85 encoder and decoder.
+`@nurliman/base85` is a Base85 encoder and decoder that compatible for Node.js and browser.

 ## Installation